Dark matter in classically conformal theories: WIMP and supercooling: Thermal history

-The FOPT characteristic parameters are displayed in Fig.~\ref{fig:foptparam}, where the left and right panels correspond to $m_s<m_h$ and $m_s>m_h$, respectively.
-The gray shaded regions represent $w<1$ TeV, where the sequential symmetry breaking assumption is invalid, while the black regions do not satisfy \Eq{solution} and hence have no physical solution to $w$.
+The FOPT parameters are shown in Fig.~\ref{fig:foptparam}, where the left and right panels correspond to $m_s<m_h$ and $m_s>m_h$, respectively.
+The top panel displays the contours of $\alpha$ (purple), $\beta/H_*$ (green), and $(8\pi)^{1/3}/(R_*H_*)$ (blue), while the bottom panel displays the characteristic temperatures: the percolation temperature $T_*$ (orange) and the reheating temperature $T_{\rm rh}$ (red).
+In both panels, the black dashed line marks the boundary between the Type-I and Type-N evolution history patterns.
+The gray shaded regions indicate $w<1$ TeV, where the sequential symmetry breaking assumption is invalid.
+The black shaded regions correspond to parameters for which \Eq{solution} has no solution, and hence no physical $w$ exists.
+Black dot-dashed lines in the top panel denote $R_*/R_0(T_*)=10$, and the regions below the line correspond to smaller values.
+Black dotted line in the bottom panel denotes $\Gamma_{\rm eff}/H=1$.